Skip to main content

 Overview

-Interactive content in Glean refers to rich, interactive pages created from Canvas that are ideal for sharing stable content with a link in Glean.
+Interactive artifacts are rich, dynamic pages created from canvas that are ideal for sharing stable content with a link in Glean.
 Under the hood, these artifacts are powered by HTML rendered in a secure sandbox.

-Unlike export-first content types (for example, docs, slides, emails, and Slack posts), interactive content:
+Unlike export-first content types (for example, docs, slides, emails, and Slack posts), interactive artifacts:

-• Lives natively in Glean.
-Users can access interactive content with a stable URL or optional go/link.
+• Live natively in Glean.
+Users can access interactive artifacts with a stable URL or optional go/link.

-• Shows up in Glean search, just like other key knowledge surfaces.
+• Show up in Glean search, just like other key knowledge surfaces.

-Enable Canvas and Assistant for your organization to use interactive content.
+Enable Canvas and Glean for your organization to use interactive artifacts.

 • The output is dynamic, visual, or non-document-shaped (for example, exploratory views, dashboards, walkthroughs, light apps).